EcoChem-OSU/Chemical-Fingerprinting/README.md

 -------
 Copyright 2022 Oregon State University.
 All rights reserved.

-License Notice:
+> [!IMPORTANT]

-The Chemical Fingerprinting Workflow Software found in this GitHub repository (the "Software") may be freely used for educational and research purposes by non-profit institutions and United States Federal Government agencies only.
-See license for more detail.
+>*The Chemical Fingerprinting Workflow Software found in this GitHub repository (the "Software") may be freely used for educational and research purposes by non-profit institutions and United States Federal Government agencies only.
+See license txt file for more detail.*